 In order to get the data you need, talk to consumers by sending them emails, giving them a call or running surveys and questionnaires to see how your customers use your product.
 Record what you learn during this research and use it to fill out the User Persona template.
 While this work takes effort, it’s necessary, because:

 Fluff is dangerous.
 Internal team members, external investors, and consumers will cast aside Personas if sections strike as inauthentic — if a quote is a cliche or a picture is obviously a stock image.

-At Fake Crow, the creative agency behind Xtensio, internal team members build User Personas for every client.
+At Fake Crow, the creative agency behind Xtensio, internal team members build User Personas for every client to align with our unique value proposition formulated when completing the Business Model Canvas Template.
 These documents guide all decision-making — from the text on a button to the colors on the logo.
 User Personas, when authentically completed, become go-to documents to ensure every choice resonates with target consumers.

 Full Name (or Title)